Jonaddo/Python_sandbox/finance/README.md

   3) Stock returns do NOT follow a normal distribution since in comparison they have fatter tails and are negatively skewed.

 In the picture below, rp is the portfolio return in 2020 and ret_SP500 (S&P 500) is our benchmark.
+The excess return for year 2020 in this example is +7.19%.
 The constitutens of the portfolio are the SPY, TLT and GLD.

 ![cumulative](https://user-images.githubusercontent.com/36447056/107700637-1199b380-6cb8-11eb-8a79-2804f520cfe0.png)